 This small lodge is situated overlooking the Bwindi Impenetrable Forest, close to the Munyanga River.
-All of the rooms are suite, most are superior suites and there is one presidential suite which has two ensuite bedrooms, making it ideal for families.
+All of the rooms are suites, most are superior suites and there is one presidential suite which has two en suite bedrooms, making it ideal for families.

 As well as the obvious attraction of visiting the mountain gorillas, there are other excursions to fill your days here.
 These include guided bird walks, nature walks, visits to the lodge's vegetable garden or a visit to the Batwa pygmy community nearby.

 Our itineraries are there to spark ideas for how you could include a stay at Mahogany Springs as part of your trip.
 Treat them simply as suggestions, because every aspect of the trip we create for you will be yours to define.